andrewwippler/rpi-wayfinding/README.md

 rpi-wayfinding
 ==============

 PHP application for wayfinding using a Raspberry Pi and an HDMI monitor.
+Currently supports pulling information from an exchange calendar and google calendar (via json).

 Requirements
 -------------------------

  * PHP 5.4+ - for webserver
  * PHP GD - for webserver
- * MySQL 5.5+ - for webserver
+ * MySQL 5.5+/MariaDB - for webserver
  * feh - for RPi
  * Puppet master (optional)
  * cURL with NTLM support (7.23.0+ recommended)